 GW Delicatessen

 Early morning sidewalk strollers can smell wafting bacon from GW Delicatessen blocks away.
 But by around 11:30, local high schoolers and GW students pack into the small store for hot and cold sandwiches and thrillingly refreshing drinks.
-The prices keep broke college students in mind, so an extra order of bacon won’t break the bank.
+The prices keep broke college students in mind, making it one of the best spots for cheap eats—an extra order of bacon won’t break the bank.

 Mezcalero Cocina Mexicana

 Mezcalero takes inspiration from road-side Mexican kitchens and native Mexico City flavors to the streets of northwest’s Columbia Heights.
-Most quesadillas, tortas, and huaraches come in around $10 and three chicken Tinga tacos or two Gorditas add up to about the same.
+Enjoy happy hour with affordable bites, as most quesadillas, tortas, and huaraches come in around $10 and three chicken Tinga tacos or two Gorditas add up to about the same.
+Enjoy a sip of Mezcal Margaritas, too!

 Open Crumb